 The most common, and mild, complication of a stye is getting it again.
 And again, and again.
 Some people are just prone to them.
 A simple stye is just bacteria in an oil gland, but sometimes that little irritation can evolve into full blockage of the gland.
 This is another potential complication called a chalazion (pronounced kuh-lay-zee-on), and it can get very large and painful, even affecting your vision.
 It is also possible to spread the infection to the rest of your eyelid, cheek, or other parts of your face.
 Cellulitis is a danger here.
 The vast majority of the time you won’t have to worry about this, but it doesn’t hurt to be aware and on the lookout.
 Generally speaking, just be patient, follow my guidelines, and everything will be hunky-dory.
 If you do suspect any of these complications, make an appointment with your family physician.

-Natural Remedies for Styes
+Best Natural Remedies for Styes

 Warm water compress.
 The warmth of the water will feel wonderful on your irritated eye.
 It should help the hard, clogged oil in the gland loosen up and drain out.
+As discussed above, the warm water compress is pretty easy to make given you have a cloth around.

 Light massage.
 Softly massaging the affected area for a few minutes every day day might help the gland in question drain.
 But be very gentle if you try this, and don’t massage it for too long; rough rubbing will be the opposite of helpful.